Monday, May 2, 2011

 BUTTERMILK SCONES

-3 C whole grain flour
+3 C whole grain flour1/2 tsp baking soda

 2 1/2 tsp baking powder